 An architect must never allow his or her seal to be used on plans made by a non-professional architect.

 No Ohio architecture seals and stamps are required for any residential one-family or two-family building.
 An architect is not required for most residential additions including garages, carports, decks, porches, and sheds.
 This exception also includes agricultural buildings, per the Fayette County, Ohio Building Department.

 Research online before purchasing Ohio architecture seals and stamps as prices will vary.
 Local printers may offer the seals.
 Choose a vendor that offers up-to-date designs and a guarantee that the seals will meet state requirements.

+You can purchase a set of electronic seals or they are free when you purchase a rubber stamp seal or registered architect embosser.
 Keep in mind, although the Board accepts electronic Ohio seals, building departments are not required to accept electronic seals.
 Check before submitting plans.